Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 "The Carolinas will, unfortunately, get more rain on top of the flooding damage they had with Hurricane Florence," she said.

-Isolated tornadoes are also possible from North Florida and the Panhandle through Georgia and South Carolina as the storm continues moving north.
+Isolated tornadoes are also possible from North Florida through Georgia and southern South Carolina as the storm continues its path.

 The National Weather Service's office on Twitter issued a tornado watch until 2 a.m.
 ET for areas in both Florida and Georgia.